 - Execute the campaign

-While there are several different types of crowdfunding, by far the most popular is rewards crowdfunding.
+While there are several different types of startup business loans, one of the most popular is rewards crowdfunding.
 Rewards crowdfunding allows you to source a small amount of money from a large number of people in exchange for providing rewards, such as a product sample, to your backers.
 The most popular crowdfunding sites, such as Kickstarter and Indiegogo, focus on rewards crowdfunding, and that’s what we’ll be covering in this article.
 However, much of the information in this crowdfunding guide is applicable to any type of crowdfunding campaign.

 Successful Crowdfunding Campaign Checklist

-Here’s a checklist of the 5 key steps to make your campaign successful, which we’ll be covering in detail in the rest of this article.
+Here’s a checklist of the 5 key steps to crowdfund your business:

 1) Have The Right Product